vksoz/Scriptware-Executer/places/common/README.md

 # Common Folder
 This folder stores all the code that is shared between games.
+I personally do not want to use reflex or any state managers with common folder unless I find a better solution merging states together with different folders.